A New Outlook Towards the World

 Developmental Picture of the Student

 In third grade the child experiences a new sense of self.
 Students begin to question, ‘Who am I in relation to others and to the world?’.
-In our education inspired by Waldorf we recognize this stage of self-discovery as the nine-year change.
+In Waldorf inspired education we recognize this stage of self-discovery as the nine-year change.
 New capacities for thinking and judgment are emerging.
 The younger child’s experience of the unity of all things matures into the third grader’s awareness of a distinctly separate inner life.
 Strong opinions, likes and dislikes are emerging.
 The children begin to develop a more realistic view of everyone and everything around them.

 How the Curriculum Meets the 3rd Grader